chelpu/HungryHungryWolverines/README.md

 HungryHungryWolverines
 ======================

-Get the latest tweets about free food on campus at the University of Michigan texted right to your phone!
+A service that texts users about free food on campus at the University of Michigan.